-Without a warm up, the results of the first (or first few) benchmarks are not reliable because they lose CPU time on HotSpot JIT compilation (and possibly DRL compilation too).
+Without a warm up, the results of the first (or first few) benchmarks are not reliable because they lose CPU time on HotSpot JIT compilation.

 To avoid that distortion, the benchmarker runs some of the benchmarks for 30 seconds, before running the real benchmarks.
 That default warm up of 30 seconds usually suffices.
 Change it, for example to give it 60 seconds: